-Some most significant changes in Super Mario Maker 2 apply to custom scroll option, which provides you more control over your level.
-Next one is slopes – I am not able to determine how long I have been waiting for it.
-Slopes works wonderfully… what can I say more about them?
+Some most significant changes in Super Mario Maker 2 apply to the custom scroll option, which provides you more control over your level.
+The next one is slopes – I am not able to determine how long I have been waiting for it.
+Slopes work wonderfully… what can I say more about them?
 There are slopes.

-Let say your player is not expecting this: exit from the pipe and land … Exactly where?
-Maybe on some floating cloud or directly in the claws, just avoid opponents and to swing until the goal line – clever and evil.
-Maybe you have a different idea on how to use it?
+Let’s say your player is not expecting this: exit from the pipe and land … Exactly where?
+Maybe on some floating cloud or directly in the claws, just avoid opponents and swing until the goal line – clever and evil.
+Maybe you have a different idea of how to use it?

-Next big change in a game is 3D World style!
-This new style is full of unique features like Cat Mario, long jumps, flips and flops, clear pipes, blink blocks, Koopa Troopa Car and enemies who attack from the background.
+The next big change in a game is 3D World style!
+This new style is full of unique features like Cat Mario, long jump flips and flops, clear pipes, blink blocks, Koopa Troopa Car, and enemies who attack from the background.

-Wow, so many new stuff, all of this available for creators!
-This is a big change in Mario Maker game and all of these features will bring a nice twist to your newly created levels.
+Wow, so much new stuff, all of this available for creators!
+This is a big change in the Mario Maker game and all of these features will bring a nice twist to your newly created levels.

-Remember just one – 3D World is a separate game style, you can not convert your 2D world into 3D World.
-Any attempt on swapping your 2D level to 3D level wipes entirely all of your work.
-But no worries, because before that the game will inform you about this with big message box and question if you want to erase everything and start again with the chosen style.
+Remember just one – 3D World is a separate game style, you can not convert your 2D world into a 3D World.
+Any attempt to swap your 2D level to 3D level wipes entirely all of your work.
+But no worries, because before that the game will inform you about this with a big message box and question if you want to erase everything and start again with the chosen style.

-As the last, I left Clear Condition feature.
+As the last, I left the Clear Condition feature.
 This is something totally new and deserves an extra line.
-You can choose if you want to set some extra option which is required to complete the level.
+You can choose if you want to set some extra option that is required to complete the level.
 For example, you can set: “Reach the goal without taking damage”

 However, we can find one limit here.
 You can set only one condition rule per level.
 Plus all of them are the same for each game style.

-Maker profile in Mario Maker 2 feels richer than in the original game.
+The maker profile in Mario Maker 2 feels richer than in the original game.
 We have stats like Maker Points, Medals, Versus Rating, info about Uploaded Courses, Liked Courses, Played Courses and world record times.
-Definitely, this should keep players coming back more often to online feature, both groups – creators and players.
+This should keep players coming back more often to online features, both groups – creators and players.